“How Do You Know When You Have Been Called?” Scott Pauley

 “How Do You Know When You Have Been Called?”
-July 18, 2017

-When the Lord first began dealing with me about being a preacher I asked my dad, “How do you know when you are called to preach?”
+When the Lord first began dealing with me about being a preacher, I asked my dad, “How do you know when you are called to preach?”
 He gave what I thought was a vague answer at the time.
 “You’ll just know.”
 Now, I find myself giving the same answer to others!
 He was right.
 You will know.
 A divine call is inescapable.
-You can disobey it but you will know it.
+You can disobey it, but you will know it.

 For the record, I believe in a divine call to the ministry.
 It is my conviction that the ministry of a preacher or some other form of vocational Christian service is not something that we choose for ourselves – it is something that God chooses for us.
-If I did not know that this was the call of God on my life there would be a temptation to change course and do something else.
+If I did not know that this was the call of God on my life, there would be a temptation to change course and do something else.

 The term gets used frequently.
 Sometimes even flippantly.
 Yet God takes His calling on our lives very seriously.
 Study the New Testament and you will find that in one sense we are all called – called to be saints, called to be holy, called to be with Christ!
 Christians are a called people.

 But it is also clear that there are distinct callings upon the lives of certain individuals.
 Paul was “called to be an apostle” (Romans 1:1).
 No man should take a spiritual office upon himself.
-God calls his own servants.
+God calls his servants.

-Over the last few weeks I have been in a number of Christian camps and observed both young men and young ladies coming to say they believe that God has called them into His service.
+Over the last few weeks, I have been in a number of Christian camps and observed both young men and young ladies coming to say they believe that God has called them into His service.
 Some may belittle that.
 Not me.
-I know that as a twelve-year-old boy God called me into the ministry, and I have no doubt He continues to call others.
+I know that as a twelve-year-old boy, God called me into the ministry, and I have no doubt He continues to call others.

 A call is a God-given desire, enabled by the Holy Spirit, and confirmed by the church.

 • A call is a God-given desire.
 One thing I have observed about the call of God is that it doesn’t go away.
 “The gifts and callings of God are without repentance” (Romans 11:29).
-My desires come and go; they change from day-to-day.
+My desires come and go; they change from day to day.
 God’s desires are not this way.
 They come and stay.
 In fact, they increase.

 • A call is enabled by the Holy Spirit.
 God always equips those He calls.
 A mark of the call of God is the divine enabling of the Holy Spirit.
 As an individual walks with God and works to become what God desires for them to be, the Lord Himself grows and prepares them.
 “Answering the call of God” is connected to discovering the spiritual gift that God has given you to exercise.
 It is more than human talent and ability.